humlum/MatchExactDist/readme.md

   : Output file name

 `pre`
-  : Number of pre-years in event study
+  : Number of pre-years in event study window

 `post`
-  : Number of post-years in event study
+  : Number of post-years in event study window

 `survive`
-  : Condition that unit survives in period
+  : Condition that unit survives in a period

 `reg_out`
   : Save regression output